7.5x55mm Swiss Ammo

 History of 7.5x55mm Swiss Ammunition

-Today the 7.5x55mm Swiss is most commonly seen in the United States in surplus Swiss K31 rifles.
-Although not as popular as some other bolt action rifles of the same time period, the K31 performs admirably for hunting and target shooting.
+In the United States today, the 7.5x55mm Swiss is mostly seen chambered in surplus Swiss K31 rifles.
+The K31 is not as popular as other bolt action rifles of the same era, but it does perform well for hunting and target shooting.

 Discuss 7.5x55mm Swiss ammunition by adding your comment to the 0 comments below or by asking a new question